Canon XSi vs Panasonic GX8

-Both the XSi and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the GX8 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the XSi and GX8 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Canon XSi better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel XSi:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 330) on a single battery charge.